winwinashwin/Multi-Robot-Coverage-Planning/README.md

 rosservice call /gazebo/unpause_physics
 ```

 For the GUI fellas, we have conveniently added a custom panel to RViz to `pause` and `unpause` gazebo physics.
-Thanks us later!
+Thank us later!

 ## Workflow![](./media/img/pin.svg)